britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 MADAME DE KATKOFF: Certainly I recognize you.
 I never forget my servants, especially <i>(with a little laugh)</i> the faithful ones!

-EUGENIO.
-Madame’s memory is perhaps slightly at fault in leading her to speak of me as a servant!
+EUGENIO: Madame’s memory is perhaps slightly at fault in leading her to speak of me as a servant!

-MADAME DE KATKOFF.
-What were you, then?
+MADAME DE KATKOFF: What were you, then?
 A friend, possibly?

-EUGENIO.
-May I not say that I was, at least on a certain occasion, an adviser?
+EUGENIO: May I not say that I was, at least on a certain occasion, an adviser?

-MADAME DE KATKOFF.
-In the way of occasions, I remember only the one on which I turned you out of the house.
+MADAME DE KATKOFF: In the way of occasions, I remember only the one on which I turned you out of the house.

-EUGENIO.
-You remember it with a little regret, I hope.
+EUGENIO: You remember it with a little regret, I hope.

-MADAME DE KATKOFF.
-An immense deal—that I hadn’t dismissed you six months sooner!
+MADAME DE KATKOFF: An immense deal — that I hadn’t dismissed you six months sooner!

-EUGENIO.
-I comprehend the regret of Madame.
-It was in those six months that an incident occurred — (He pauses.)
+EUGENIO: I comprehend the regret of Madame.
+It was in those six months that an incident occurred — <i>(He pauses.)</i>

-MADAME DE KATKOFF.
-An incident?
+MADAME DE KATKOFF: An incident?

-EUGENIO.
-An incident which it is natural that Madame should not have desired to come to the knowledge of persons occupy- ing a position, however humble, near Madame.
+EUGENIO: An incident which it is natural that Madame should not have desired to come to the knowledge of persons occupying a position, however humble, near Madame.

-MADAME DE KATKOFF, aside.
-He is more than impertinent — he is dangerous.
-(Aloud) You are very audacious.
+MADAME DE KATKOFF, <i>aside:</i> He is more than impertinent — he is dangerous. <i>(Aloud)</i> You are very audacious.
 You took away a great deal of money.

-EUGENIO.
-Madame appears still to have an abundance.
+EUGENIO: Madame appears still to have an abundance.

-MADAME DE KATKOFF, looking at him a moment.
-Yes, I have enough.
+MADAME DE KATKOFF, <i>looking at him a moment:</i> Yes, I have enough.

-EUGENIO, smiling.
-Madame is to be congratulated!
+EUGENIO, <i>smiling:</i> Madame is to be congratulated!
 I have never ceased to take an interest in Madame.
 I have followed her — at a distance.